Criminalization of homosexuality: Scope of laws

 Laws against homosexuality make some or all sex acts between people of the same sex a crime.
 While some laws are specific about which acts are illegal, others use vague terminology such as "crimes against nature", "unnatural offenses", "indecency", or "immoral acts".
-Some laws exclusively criminalize anal sex while others include oral sex or mutual masturbation.
-Some sodomy laws explicitly target same-sex couples, while others apply to a set of sexual acts that might be performed by heterosexual couples, but either way they are usually understood and enforced against same-sex couples only.
+Some laws exclusively criminalize anal sex while others include oral sex or manual sex.
+Some sodomy laws explicitly target same-sex couples, while others apply to sexual acts that might be performed by heterosexual couples but are usually enforced against same-sex couples only.
 It is more common for men who have sex with men to be criminalized than women who have sex with women, and there are no countries that only criminalize female same-sex activity.
 This has been due to a belief that eroticism between women is not really sex and that it will not tempt women away from heterosexuality.
 Unlike other laws, which criminalized specific sexual acts, the British Labouchère Amendment in 1885 and the 1935 revision of Germany's Paragraph 175 simply criminalized any sexual act between two men.
-Both laws made it much easier to convict men for homosexuality, leading to an explosion in convictions.
+Both laws made it much easier to convict men for homosexuality, leading to an increase in convictions.

-Penalties vary widely, from fines or short terms of imprisonment up to the death penalty.
+Penalties vary widely, from fines or short terms of imprisonment to the death penalty.
 Some laws target both partners in the sex act equally, while in other cases the punishment is unequal.
-While in many countries the criminalization applies to the country's entire territory, in other countries specific states or local government passes their own criminal law against homosexuality, such as Aceh province.
-Most laws criminalizing homosexuality are codified in statutory law, but in some countries such as Saudi Arabia it is based on the direct application of Islamic criminal jurisprudence.
+While homosexuality is criminalized country-wide in many cases, in other countries, specific jurisdictions pass their own criminal laws against homosexuality, such as in Aceh province.
+Most laws criminalizing homosexuality are codified in statutory law, but in some countries such as Saudi Arabia they are based on the direct application of Islamic criminal jurisprudence.